 homeassistant: false permit_join: true mqtt: base_topic: zigbee2mqtt server: mqtt://localhost user: admin password: xxxxxxxxx serial: port: /dev/ttyUSB0 adapter: auto advanced: rtscts: false log_level: info pan_id: 51966 homeassistant_legacy_entity_attributes: false legacy_api: true experimental: new_api: true frontend: port: 9099 device_options: legacy: true devices: '0x00158d00xxxxxxx': friendly_name: aqara-temp-02 '0x54ef441xxxxxxxxx': friendly_name: tvoc '0xb4e3f9ffxxxxxxxx': friendly_name: zemismart-lamp '0x0c4314ffxxxxxxxx': friendly_name: zemismart-6-button '0x000d6ffffxxxxxxx': friendly_name: tradfree repeater '0xec1bbdfffxxxxxxx': friendly_name: tradfree switch

 Clearly I’ve changed the password above to protect the innocent (me).
-Otherwise that is the eact file that sits in /opt/zigbee2mqtt/data/configuration.yaml
+Otherwise that is the exact file that sits in /opt/zigbee2mqtt/data/configuration.yaml

 Tempting as it is to drop into Node-Red in a PC browser, I’m having a little issue there, too, thankfully to SOME extent, Zigbee2MQTT is self-sufficient thanks to a great web interface (see new_api above).
 I went to my RPi via my web browser on port 9099 (you could make that any spare port).
 Having the dongle confirm it’s existence is all very well but the point is to actually do some control and/or sensing of course.
 And with that, in the above mentioned web interface, I added some devices, firstly one I know works (a LOVELY Aqara temperature sensor).

-What you see above is the browser-based Zigbee2MQTT Dashboard – see the devices called TVOC, AQARA-TEMP-01, ZEMISMART-6-BUTTON and ZEMISMART-LAMP (and more – I keep updating this)
+What you see above is the browser-based Zigbee2MQTT Dashboard – see the devices called TVOC, AQARA-TEMP-01, ZEMISMART-6-BUTTON and ZEMISMART-LAMP (and more – I keep updating this and the zb-eu-02 switching unit is now added)

-These were added by holding in their respective buttons (one device at a time) while the Dashboard had “Permit JOIN” set.
-After a few seconds, each device magically appeared on the dashboard,
+These devices apart from the bulb were added by holding in their respective buttons (one device at a time) while the Dashboard had “Permit JOIN” set.
+After a few seconds, each device magically appeared on the dashboard.

 Is that it?
 Yes but then you need to DO something with them.
-The Zemismart-6-button device, when clicked, shows itself but says “not supported” (as does the Ikea switch) so that’s out until I get the Zemismart hub – but to be honest it was disappointing that it does not work with Zigbee2MQTT – which knows it exists but that’s about it. let’s turn to the Zemismart LAMP.
-My multi-use Aquara wall buttons DO work with Zigbee2MQTT.
+The Zemismart-6-button device, when clicked, showed itself but said “not supported” (as did the now-removed Ikea switch) so that’s out until I get the Zemismart hub – but to be honest it was disappointing that it does not work with Zigbee2MQTT – which knows it exists but that’s about it.
+My multi-use Aquara wall buttons and other Aqara devices DO work with Zigbee2MQTT.
+Let’s turn to the Zemismart LAMP.

 If I click on the lamp, then the EXPOSES tab – immediately it all becomes clear – the lamp is giving out info about itself, it’s state and what you can do to it – to turn it on or off (and monitor that state) and to define the brightness, colour temperature (cool to warm) (including the required state at power up -and more – enough to keep a person busy all night just learning but this would be a very long blog as I just discovered this moments ago.
 Suffice it to say that while the ZemiSmart light is not cheap, it is “typical 60w-equivalent lighting” (maybe a little lower but good for a desktop lamp) – they claim and completely controllable without having to use their “Hub”.

-As off Nov 25, 2021 (when I found my IKEA repeater and added that – not relevant but handy) – thanks to a comment by subscriber Ian Cleghorn and changing LEGACY_API to TRUE as above, The NR nodes now work correctly… I just have the Ikea switch and ZemiSmart multi-switch to sort – feel free to comment….
+Thanks to a comment by subscriber Ian Cleghorn and changing LEGACY_API to TRUE as above, The NR nodes now work correctly… I just have the Ikea switch and ZemiSmart 6-button multi-switch to sort as neither seems to work with Zigbee2MQTT – feel free to comment….